apache/metron/metron-platform/metron-management/README.md

     * Input:
       * path - The path of the file
     * Returns: The contents of the file and null otherwise.
+  * `FILE_GET_LIST`
+    * Description: Retrieves the contents of a file as a list of strings.
+    * Input:
+      * path - The path of the file
+    * Returns: A list of lines
   * `FILE_PUT`
     * Description: Writes the contents of a string to a local file
     * Input: